 The best option is to vent vertically through the roof if possible, since hot air rises.
 See the diagram below.

-Or, vent through a side wall if you cannot vent directly above your hood.
+Or, vent through a side wall if you cannot vent directly above your hood (depending on model).

 Best Practices when Ducting Your Range Hood